aaryasum/aaryasum.github.io/_pages/about.md

 Before Stanford, I completed my undergraduate degree at IIT Madras, where my research focused on assistive devices and mechatronic system design.
 Outside of research, I’m a member of [Stanford Counterpoint](https://www.stanfordcounterpoint.com/), an all-women a cappella group, and I enjoy playing the guitar and swimming.

-If any of my work or interests resonate with you, feel free to reach out—I’m always happy to chat!
+If any of my work or interests resonate with you, feel free to reach out!
+I’m always happy to chat:)